bhaveshpandey/bhaveshpandey.github.io/_posts/2020-12-09-legos-Asset-Management-System-Part1.md

 Now that we have few terms out of the way, lets have a look at a typical production use case.

-Following is a lookdev test I did using the amazing Skaarj fanart model created by **[Ben Erdt](https://www.artstation.com/artwork/q24my)**.
+Following is a lookdev test I did using the amazing Skaarj fan-art model created by **[Ben Erdt](https://www.artstation.com/artwork/q24my)**.

 {% include image.html url="/img/projects/legos/skaarj_forest_env_test_1280.gif" description="Figure 1: QC of Skaarj Look dev, rendered using Houdini's Karma renderer." %}